 With the materials sent by the original authors, we were able to reproduce most of the materials in the study.
 Stimuli for this replication consisted of 12 vignettes from Study 1 and 8 vignettes from Study 2.
 The opening description for each vignette was: “Imagine someone who is different from you in almost every way - this person has a different occupation and prefers different things than you.”

-Each vignette followed the structure that the person used to engage in behavior/belief X and is now involved in behavior/belief Y. In Study 1, changes were framed as good, bad, and neutral.
-A morally good change means a behavior/belief changed from bad to good; a morally bad change means a behavior/belief changed from good to bad.
+Each vignette followed the structure that the person used to engage in behavior/belief X and is now involved in behavior/belief Y. In Study 1, changes were framed as good, bad, or neutral.
+A morally good change was framed such that a behavior/belief changed for the better; a morally bad change was framed such that a behavior/belief changed for the worse.
 The direction of change was counterbalanced between conditions.
 Four were changes the authors categorized as morally good, four as morally bad, and four as neutral, and the two exact combinations are provided in Table 5.
-In Study 2, changes were framed as more favorable to either conservative or liberal views.
-We followed the original study in classifying the vignettes into binary political ideology: four change vignettes were in support of conservative views (homosexuality to heterosexuality, unpatriotic to patriotic, atheist to religious, promiscuous to monogamous) and four change vignettes were in support of liberal views (deny global warming to supporting the environment, sexist to egalitarian, greedy to generous, and vandalizing abortion clinics to not vandalizing abortion clinics).
+In Study 2, changes were framed as more aligned with either the conservative or the liberal political views.
+We followed the original study in classifying the vignettes into binary political ideology: four change vignettes were meant as aligned with conservative views (homosexuality to heterosexuality, unpatriotic to patriotic, atheist to religious, promiscuous to monogamous) and four change vignettes were meant as aligned with liberal views (deny global warming to supporting the environment, sexist to egalitarian, greedy to generous, and vandalizing abortion clinics to not vandalizing abortion clinics).

 Study 1

-Forced-choice measure (replication)
+True self: Forced-choice measure (replication)

 Participants indicated their perceptions of whether the change reflected true self with three forced-choice options: a) “true self” (the deepest, most essential aspect of this person’s being), b) “surface self” (the things that this person learned from society or others)”, c) “None of the above” (with a text entry option).

-True-self rating after change (replication)
+True-self: Continuous measure - rating after change (replication)

 In Study 1, at the end of each of the 12 vignettes, participants rated whether the person’s final state after the change reflected the person’s true-self (1 = Not at all; 9 = Very much).